ideaconsult/Toxtree.js/README.md

 "baseFeatures": {
 	"<featureId": {
 		title: "<readable title>",
-		accumulate: "<location in data entry to store accumulated values during processing>",
+		location: "<location in data entry to store locationd values during processing>",
+		accumulate: true | false, // whether value of this feature need to be accumulated
-		search: "true | false", // is this feature searchable
+		search: true | false, // is this feature searchable
-		used: "true | false", // put true if you want to make sure it won't show up on Other tab
+		used: true | false, // put true if you want to make sure it won't show up on Other tab
 		process: "function name | definition to be called during feature preparation",
 		render: "<function name | definition to be called when dataTables columns are created>", },